titanicoctopus/Notes/games list.md

 - [ ] Harvestella (nov 2022)
 - [ ] The DioField Chronicle (sep 2022)
 - [ ] Shin Megami Tensei 5
-- [ ] Shin Chan: Me and the Professor on S
+- [ ] Shin Chan: Me and the Professor on Summer Vacation

 PC